 This variability, and improving sensitivity, are giving us better information about the accretion flow, which in turn gives better information about the black hole mass and spin.

-These measurements will steadily improve with time and technological advances, and we should also get results for the Milky Way black hole.
+These measurements will steadily improve with time and technological advances.

 What we've learned so far